Hyliana/ProjectFragment/README.md

 ## Context

-### What
 Project Fragment was a concept for a game some friends and thought up the day we graduated high school.

-### Why
-As a youth I loved programming using GameMaker 7 and GameMaker 8.
-This happened to still be in my account, so I decided to archive it in honor of an era gone by.

-### When
-2016, The day I graduated high school.

-### How
-About a year before I graduated high school I wanted to recreate the typewriter effect used in the opening of Metroid 3.
-I repurposed my previous work for this.
+About a year before, I had wanted to recreate the typewriter effect used in the opening of Metroid 3.
+Seeing an opportunity, I repurposed my previous work for this.

+Here's the thing, it's not pretty.
+This github account was created because I wanted to learn how to use Git for this project.
+That's half the reason this project is being left up: in honor of that stage of my life.
+I figured it might be fun to give it a good sendoff and prepare this repo for archival.

+If you're interested in seeing how I did things before I knew how stuff SHOULD be done, knock yourself out.
+I've since learned that it's fantastic to learn by example, and seen a couple dozen other implementations of similar features.
+This was my uneducated attempt to recreate what I had seen with what I knew.
+For what it is, I'm kinda proud of it.
+Anyway, time to lock this bad boy.

+## What next?

+Check out the rest of my github.
+Worst that can happen is you realize you have better things to do, right?